Depositors

 |---|---|---|---|

-Total time from initiating withdrawal to holding USDC: approximately 7 days plus the RISKUSDC redemption transaction.
+Total time from initiating withdrawal to holding USDC: approximately 7 days plus the RISKUSD redemption transaction.

 When you request withdrawal from the vault:

-- The RISKUSDC amount owed is calculated and locked at the current exchange rate
+- The RISKUSD amount owed is calculated and locked at the current exchange rate

 - From that point, your position no longer participates in exchange-rate changes (up or down)

-- After the 7-day cooldown, you execute the withdrawal and receive the locked RISKUSDC amount
+- After the 7-day cooldown, you execute the withdrawal and receive the locked RISKUSD amount

 NOTE